packit/ogr/README.md

 0.0.1
 ```

-You can use the same API for other forges, you just need to replace `GithubService` with either `PagureService` or `GitlabService`.
+You can use the same API for other forges, you just need to replace `GithubService` with `PagureService`.

 ## Requirements